yuekaizhang/dynamo/docs/guides/dynamo_deploy/model_caching_with_fluid.md

 - **Kubernetes Native:** Integrates with Kubernetes using CRDs for data management.
 - **Scalability:** Supports large-scale data and compute clusters.

----

 ## Installation

-Fluid can be installed on any Kubernetes cluster using Helm.
+You can install Fluid on any Kubernetes cluster using Helm.

 **Prerequisites:**
 - Kubernetes >= 1.18